arnavlul/Ply/README.md

 ## Usage

-GrandmasterZero follows the **Universal Chess Interface (UCI)** protocol.
+Ply follows the **Universal Chess Interface (UCI)** protocol.
 You can run it directly from the command line or load it into any chess GUI that supports UCI (such as Arena, Cute Chess, or LucasChess).

 ### Basic UCI Commands
 *   `uci`: Identify the engine and list supported options.